ehrbase/ehrbase/doc/conformance_testing/COMPOSITION_VALIDATION_DATATYPES.md

 ## 4.3. quantity.date_time.DV_TIME

 DV_TIME constraints are defined by C_TIME, which specifies two types of constraints: validity kind and range.
 The validity kind constraints are expressed in terms of mandatory/optional/prohibited flags for each part of the time expression: minute, second, millisecond and timezone.
-The range constraint is an Interval<Time>.
+The range constraint is an Interval<Time>, which are both [Foundation Types](https://specifications.openehr.org/releases/BASE/Release-1.2.0/foundation_types.html).

+> NOTE: the Time class mentioned in the AOM specification is actually the [Iso8601_date_time](https://specifications.openehr.org/releases/BASE/Release-1.2.0/foundation_types.html#_iso8601_date_time_class) class.
+This is a known bug in the specs.

+Note that time expressions in openEHR are considered an absolute point in time from the start of the current day, that is `T10` represents `10:00:00.000` AM in the local timezone.

 ### 4.3.1.
 Test case DV_TIME open constraint